-- Conducting the consent process in a private setting free of coercion and undue influence.
+- Conducting the informed consent process with the potential participant.
+He/she will inform the potential participant that participating in the study is voluntary, and that the potential participant has a good understanding about the study procedures/study agents. - Conducting the consent process in a private setting free of coercion and undue influence.
 The possible study benefits will not be overstated nor will the risks be understated.
 Extra time will be taken to ensure understanding of these issues, as necessary. - Delivering all required information in a manner that is understandable to the participant. - Confirming that the potential participant comprehends the information. - Documenting the informed consent process, as applicable, including documenting the process in the chart notes.